epfl-lara/smart/core/src/sphinx/installation.rst

   // ...
   $ cd stainless
   $ sbt clean universal:stage
-  // takes about 1 minute
+  // takes a few minutes

 The compilation will automatically generate the following two bash scripts: